April 10, 2023

 A complete contrast of the very new moneyed city of Barranquilla (thank you, oil refineries) and the area of Santa Marta, a beautiful coastal city close to the Tayrona National Park, which is spectacular and great for hiking and mountain biking.

 For our first date with Colombia, we flew into Bogotá for a few days, followed by a trip to the Coffee Region, ending on the Caribbean in captivating Cartegena.
-It was a perfect first trip, especially considering it was put together in about 10 hours.
+In other trips, we spent time in Medellin and its surrounding areas, as well as heading back to the coastline of Cartagena and Santa Marta.

 To be honest, most of the coffee you drink while in Colombia… Isn’t great.
 It’s getting better, but they’ve spent their history exporting the best beans, so they were left with the dregs.
 Also, most Colombian beans are sent elsewhere to be roasted, and roasting is where you can really screw things by masking the true flavors and adding way too much caffeine (yes, there is such a thing as too much).
 That’s changing too, so if you go to coffee country, make sure to try some of the best organic beans grown and roasted right there.